Morpheus

 How to participate

 Provide compute.
-Run a Morpheus compute node and serve inference requests.
+Run a Morpheus compute node and serve inference requests on the Base network.
 Requires GPU hardware and technical setup.
 Earnings depend on the volume of inference requests routed to your node.

 Contribute code.
 Submit pull requests to the Morpheus GitHub repositories.
 Code contributions are assessed and weighted for emissions allocation.
 This is for developers.